BlocProtocol/BLOC-wiki/docs/mining/Mining.md

-# Start Mining TurtleCoin

-Mining is essentially the process of using your computer to help verify and secure a cryptocurrency network, in our case, it is the TurtleCoin network.
-By doing this, you will be rewarded with some TurtleCoin.
+# What is mining ?

+Cryptocurrency mining includes two functions, namely: adding transactions to the blockchain (securing and verifying) and also releasing new currency.
+Mining needs a device such as a computer or mobile device and a special program, which helps miners compete with their peers in solving complicated mathematical problems.

+Mining is the process of adding transaction records to cryptocurency public ledger of past transactions.
+This ledger of past transactions is called the block chain as it is a chain of blocks.
+Mining is so called because it resembles the mining of other commodities: it requires exertion and it slowly makes new currency available at a rate that resembles the rate at which commodities like gold are mined from the ground.

-If you want to learn about cryptocurrencies, mining is a great place to start!
+If you want to learn about cryptocurrencies, mining is a great place to start!.
+Start mining [BLOC](https://bloc.money) today and get rewarded in [BLOC.MONEY](https://bloc.money)

+## Egalitarian Proof of Work

+An amazing feature that balance the low end hardware, middle and high end hardware.
+That means that even if you use a smartphone or a normal computer or any other low end hardware, you will be able to mine the [BLOC](https://bloc.money) with the same probabilty of coin reward.
+On top of that we have updated the core of BLOC.money to be ASIC resistant using the latest Cryptonight haven algorythm which is a variant of Monero.
+Everyone can mine the [BLOC](https://bloc.money) with a true egalitarian proof of work (POW) and fair money distribution.

-## How to Mine TurtleCoin?<a name="how-to-mine"></a>
+## How to Mine BLOC?<a name="how-to-mine"></a>

 **Please note:** Unfortunately because of some bad people using mining software in malware, most antivirus software will detect the programs below as unsafe.